 Monique is very happy and grateful The Dutch fund Nationaal Muziek Instrumentenfonds gives her the opportunity to play on the beautiful cello made by Romeo Antoniazzi (1920, Cremona).

 Recently she made a successful tour to Taiwan.
-She also was invited to give masterclasses to students from the Conservatoire Superior in Salamanca (Spain) and she was in St. Petersburg (Russia) for sold out concerts in the famous halls the "Philharmony" and the Hermitage.
+She was also invited to give masterclasses to students from the Conservatoire Superior in Salamanca (Spain) and she was in St. Petersburg (Russia) for sold out concerts in the famous halls the Philharmony and the Hermitage.